shreya2526/Frontend-Dev/E-commerce PetShop/README.md

 <h2>🚀 Live Demo</h2>

-Check out the live version of PetNest here: https://shreya2526.github.io/PetNest/
+Check out the live version of project here:   <a href="https://shreya2526.github.io/PetNest/" target="blank">PetNest</a>

 <h2>📌 About the Project</h2>